hectorkohler/ConvexOptimization/README.md

 # ConvexOptimization
-My answers to convex optimization problems from MATH36061 in Manchester
+My answers to convex optimization problem sheets from MATH36061 in Manchester.
+A link to the problem sheets: https://m36061.wordpress.com/assignments/ .